dbt-labs/docs.getdbt.com/docs/2-create-a-project.md

 title: Create a project
 id: create-a-project
 ---
-Now that we've set up our environment, we can create a project!
+Now that we've set up our environment, and chosen the way we want to develop, we can create a dbt project!

-The process of creating a project is where the workflow differs the most between dbt Cloud and dbt CLI workflows.
+The process of creating a project is where the workflow differs the most between dbt Cloud and dbt CLI workflows -- make sure you follow the right intrsuctions.

 ## dbt Cloud
 ### Create a project